Wander through our wild flower meadow

 Thousands of orchids sit beside red clover, yellow rattle, cat’s ear and meadow buttercups while buzzing bees and butterflies flit between the flowers.
 Skylarks rise and swoop above the grasses.
 With views looking out over the mountains of Snowdonia, this really is a special place.

-The diverse range of plants and flowers also makes it a perfect home for our resident honey bees, cared for by our friendly tennant beekeeper, Katie Hayward of Felin Honeybees.
+The diverse range of plants and flowers also makes it a perfect home for lots of native bees in the area.

 How to visit the meadow

-This year (2018) we have opened up paths through the meadow so you can roam and enjoy this precious place for yourself.
+We have opened up paths through the meadow again this year (2019) so you can roam and enjoy this precious place for yourself.
 Just ask at the Visitor Centre for directions and more information.

-During July, young nature hunters can also pick up a Junior Ranger Pack for a £5 deposit and set off through the long grass on a nature hunt - how many species you can spot?
+From 1 June to 31 August, young adventurers can pick up one of our Explorer Tracker packs from the Visitor Centre and set off through the long grass on a nature hunt - how many species will you spot?